High Com: High-Com II and III

 Nakamichi, one of the more than 25 licensees of the High Com system, supported the development of a noise reduction system that could exceed the capabilities of the then-prevalent Dolby B-type system.
 However, it became apparent that a single-band compander without sliding-band technology, which was protected by Dolby patents, suffered too many audible artifacts.
 So, High Com was further developed into the two-band High Com II and three-band High Com III 2:1:2 systems by Werner Scholz and Ernst F. Schröder of Telefunken assisted by Harron K. Appleman of Nakamichi in 1978/1979.
 The two-band variant was eventually released exclusively as Nakamichi High-Com II Noise Reduction System later in 1979, increasing the amount of noise reduction on analogue recordings and transmissions by as much as 25 dB A-weighted.

-High-Com II for vinyl
+High-Com II for records

-While originally designed for tape recordings, Nakamichi demonstrated the usage of High Com II on vinyl records as well in 1979.
+While originally designed for tape recordings, Nakamichi demonstrated the usage of High Com II on LP records as well in 1979.

-In 1982, the same AEG-Telefunken team, who designed the High Com noise reduction system, also developed the IC U2141B for the CBS Laboratories CX noise reduction system for vinyl records, a system also incorporated into FMX, a noise reduction system for FM broadcasting developed by CBS.
+In 1982, the same AEG-Telefunken team, who designed the High Com noise reduction system, also developed the IC U2141B for the CBS Laboratories CX noise reduction system for LP records, a system also incorporated into FMX, a noise reduction system for FM broadcasting developed by CBS.